Narthur/ohc-handbook/Section 5 - Ministries.md

 ## Prison Ministries

 The Ouachita River Correctional Institution is located about an hour’s drive from the campus and a few minutes from the Malvern SDA Church.
-Several church members at Malvern have started visiting the prisoners there every Sabbath and invite OHC students to be a part of this special ministry.
+Several church members at Malvern visit the prisoners there every Sabbath and invite OHC students to be a part of this special ministry.

 To participate in the prison ministry team, a student must: